Telefonica/cross-confluence-tools/components/markdown-confluence-sync/README.md

 * Supports __configuration per page using [frontmatter metadata](https://jekyllrb.com/docs/front-matter/).__ Some of the things you can configure are:
   * Title of the page in Confluence.
   * Adding ancestors title to every page title.

+## Alternatives

+* [Markdown-Confluence-CLI](https://github.com/markdown-confluence/markdown-confluence/tree/main/packages/cli) - A CLI tool to sync markdown files with Confluence.
+It converts the markdown files to [ADF format](https://developer.atlassian.com/cloud/jira/platform/apis/document/structure/) and sends them to Confluence.
+Some Confluence versions do not work well with ADF format, so it may not work in all cases.
+* [Markdown-to-Confluence](https://github.com/duo-labs/markdown-to-confluence) - A CLI tool to sync markdown files with Confluence made in Python.
+It uses the Confluence REST API to create pages.
+It seems to not support hierarchical structures, or Mermaid diagrams.

 ## Quick start